How to Install Linux Kernel Headers on Fedora

 • Updates independently from the kernel (since Fedora 26)

-For kernel module compilation (NVIDIA drivers, VirtualBox, DKMS modules), kernel-devel is essential and must match your kernel.
-The kernel-headers package supports the build process, but its version mismatch does not affect module builds.
+For kernel module compilation (NVIDIA drivers, VirtualBox, DKMS or akmods modules), kernel-devel is essential and must match your kernel.
+The kernel-headers package is for userspace development and can differ from your running kernel without affecting module builds.

 Install Linux Kernel Headers and Development Packages

-Kernel module compilation requires both kernel-headers and kernel-devel.
+Kernel module compilation requires kernel-devel.
 The kernel-devel package provides the Makefiles, scripts, and configuration in /usr/src/kernels/ needed to compile modules.
-The kernel-headers package provides userspace header files that support the build process.
+The kernel-headers package provides userspace header files for building applications that interact with kernel APIs, so only install it when you need those headers.

 Install kernel-devel matching your exact kernel version: